Table of Contents

 The points were computed as a percentage of the principal amount of the mortgage.

 The amount is clearly shown on the settlement statement (such as the Settlement Statement, Form HUD-1) as points charged for the mortgage.
 The points may be shown as paid from either your funds or the seller's.

 If you meet all of these tests, you can choose to either fully deduct the points in the year paid, or deduct them over the life of the loan.

-In 1999, Bill Fields got a mortgage to buy a home.
-In 2014, Bill refinanced that mortgage with a 15-year $100,000 mortgage loan.
+In 2000, Bill Fields got a mortgage to buy a home.
+In 2015, Bill refinanced that mortgage with a 15-year $100,000 mortgage loan.
 The mortgage is secured by his home.
 To get the new loan, he had to pay three points ($3,000).
 Two points ($2,000) were for prepaid interest, and one point ($1,000) was charged for services, in place of amounts that ordinarily are stated separately on the settlement statement.
 Bill paid the points out of his private funds, rather than out of the proceeds of the new loan.
-The payment of points is an established practice in the area, and the points charged are not more than the amount generally charged there.
+The payment of points is an established practice in the area, and the points charged aren't more than the amount generally charged there.
 Bill's first payment on the new loan was due July 1.
-He made six payments on the loan in 2014 and is a cash basis taxpayer.
+He made six payments on the loan in 2015 and is a cash basis taxpayer.

 Bill used the funds from the new mortgage to repay his existing mortgage.
-Although the new mortgage loan was for Bill's continued ownership of his main home, it was not for the purchase or improvement of that home.
-He cannot deduct all of the points in 2014.
+Although the new mortgage loan was for Bill's continued ownership of his main home, it wasn't for the purchase or improvement of that home.
+He can't deduct all of the points in 2015.
 He can deduct two points ($2,000) ratably over the life of the loan.
-He deducts $67 [($2,000 ÷ 180 months) × 6 payments] of the points in 2014.
-The other point ($1,000) was a fee for services and is not deductible.
+He deducts $67 [($2,000 ÷ 180 months) × 6 payments] of the points in 2015.
+The other point ($1,000) was a fee for services and isn't deductible.